hoavu-cs/aku-chess-engine/README.md

 To play with the engine in a GUI, you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the program.

 The engine currently plays rapid chess at an estimated 3100-3300 ELO.
-The main goal is to improve the strength through exploring new ideas in the search algorithm (more specifically, sampling and sketching ideas from my research).
+The main goal is to improve the strength through exploring new ideas in the search algorithm (more specifically, sampling and sketching).
 Hopefully, there is a clean algorithm to replace or encapsulate multiple heuristics that requires less finetuning.

 To build, simply call "make aku" from "src" and make sure "bin/aku" folder exists.
 This is a fun side project so any suggestion is welcome.
 It should compile on Windows, Linux, and MacOS.